 To start, wearing the proper shoe is important for building a stable, anatomically correct foundation.
 Hypermobile and Ehlers-Danlos patients typically have normal arches that collapse, which causes the ankle to turn outward.
 Because the ankle joint is loose and misaligned, everything above also gets out of alignment.
 Knees, hips, back, shoulders and neck are improperly positioned because of poor foot and ankle alignment.
 Laying the groundwork for strong, stable roots in hypermobility can be done effectively with stability or motion control shoes.

-Stability or motion control shoes for the hypermobile or Ehlers-Danlos foot and ankle necessary to maintain a proper arch and neutral stability.
-Stability and motion control is build into the heel, which prevents the ankle from turning outward.
-A slight medial arch support, helps maintain the arch, which will prevent common hypermobile and Ehlers-Danlos foot problems, such as plantar fasciitis.
+Stability or motion control shoes for the hypermobile or Ehlers-Danlos foot and ankle are necessary to maintain a proper arch and neutral stability.
+Stability and motion control are built into the heel, which prevents the ankle from turning outward.
+Slight medial arch support helps maintain the arch, which will prevent common hypermobile and Ehlers-Danlos foot problems, such as plantar fasciitis.